dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/customisation.md

 ---
 title: 'Customization'
-description: 'Customization and tools is a section dedicated to how to use Eufemia in various situations.'
+description: 'Customization and tools is a section dedicated to how to use and customize Eufemia in various situations.'
 status: null
 draft: false
 order: 4